 See the PR and discussion: github.com/moonbit-community/benchmark-fft/pull/15

-The benchmark implements a straightforward Cooley-Tukey FFT algorithm using a Complex struct with real
+The benchmark is a straightforward Cooley–Tukey FFT over a Complex { real, imag }

 - Moonbit: baseline